draxios/docs/README.md

 # Documentation Repository

 Welcome to the **Documentation[docs]** repository!
 This is a simple one-stop shop for my various how-tos, IT process documentation, and workflows.
 The materials here range from simple to not so much.
-Hopefully, they may help one person, one day.
+Hopefully, they may help some person, some day.

 ## Table of Contents